 It never hurt as good again.

 The collection of succinct delights inspired the YourTango staff to write some of our own six-word memoirs about relationships on our Inside YourTango blog.
-Read them here and contribute your own below.
+Read them here.